HWTeng-Teaching/202402-Financial-Econometrics/HW_ch05.24/HW_ch05.24.c.md

 The 95% Confidence Interval: [ -0.6748425 ,  1.0649 ]

 The ages of the houses are 5 years, 20 years, and 40 years respectively, and the corresponding category variable AGE values ​​are 3, 6, and 8 respectively.
-Because the age gap of houses over the classification range, the increase in AGE value also increases the marginal effect.
+Because the age gap of houses over the classification range, the increase in AGE value also strengthen the marginal effect.